citricguy/postmark-webhooks-laravel/README.md

 Once there, go to 'settings' -> 'webhooks' -> 'add webhook'.

-Add your webhook URL which is `https://<your-domain.com>/api/postmark/webhook` by default.
+Add your webhook URL which is `https://<your-domain.com>/api/postmark/webhook` by default (this is configurable).

 Select the events Postmark should send to your webhook and then save.

 ## Event Configuration
 Listening for the `PostmarkWebhookReceived` event is the primary way we'll interact with the webhooks.

-If you haven't used events or listener before, please see the laravel documentation regarding [events](https://laravel.com/docs/10.x/events).
+If you haven't used events or listener before, please see the laravel documentation regarding [events](https://laravel.com/docs/11.x/events).

 In short, we'll create a listener, register it in our `EventServiceProvider` and then handle the event in our listener.
 ```php